-We are so grateful for the generosity shown by the GlobalGiving community in response to drought and famine in East Africa.
-We're also glad to see donors asking important questions to make sure their funds have the largest impact possible.
-The following are answers to frequently asked questions about GlobalGiving's response:
+We are grateful for the generosity shown by the GlobalGiving community when a disaster strikes.
+We're heartened when donors ask important questions to make sure their donations have the biggest impact possible.
+Here are answers to frequently asked questions about GlobalGiving's crisis response work:

 Q: What's your charity rating?

-Q: Where does the money from the East Africa Drought and Famine Relief Fund go?
+Q: Where does the money from the Africa Drought and Famine Fund go?

 Read more about how this approach has helped after other disasters: